Parity Sheaves: The Decomposition Theorem and intersection forms

-\begin{remark} We do not assume that $\EC(\lambda,\LC)$ exist for all pairs $(\lambda,\LC)$.
-However, all the indecomposable summands of the direct image are indecomposable parity sheaves, so existence will follow for any pair for which the multiplicity is $>0$.
-Moreover, by semi-smallness, these $\EC(\lambda,\LC)$ will be perverse. \end{remark}
+\begin{remark} While we do not assume that $\EC(\lambda,\LC)$ exists for all pairs $(\lambda,\LC)$, all the indecomposable summands of the direct image are parity sheaves and thus existence will follow for any pair occuring with non-zero multiplicity.
+Moreover, if $f$ is semi-small, the multiplicities $m_n(\lambda, \LC) =0$ for $n \ne 0$ and any $\EC(\lambda,\LC)$ which occurs in the direct image is perverse. \end{remark}